The myclimate Flight Emission Calculator

 with

-E: CO2-eq emissions per passenger [kg]
+E: CO2-equivalent emissions per passenger [kg]

 S: Average number of seats (total across all cabin classes)